davebshow/structures/README.md

 ```
 Linked List Nodes
 =================
 The nodes are of course connected by edges.
 An edge is created by first adding a linked list node to a graph node's edge list.
 The linked list node has three attributes: .data, which is the id number of the destination node of the edge, assigned upon instantiation. .prev and .next, linked list references determined when nodes are added to the list.
-Finally the optional  .edge_reference, which points to an edge object, and is determined upon the instantiaion of the linked:
+Finally the optional  .edge_reference, which points to an edge object, and is determined upon the instantiation of the linked:
 ```python
 >>> l = LinkedListNode("2",edge_reference="SomeEdge")